ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 title: Getting Burned
 date: 2023-04-17 1:00:00
 description: >
-  The year was 2013, I was less than one year into my first job, and Google had just released Google Glass.
+  The year was 2013, I was less than one year into my first post-college job, and Google had just released Google Glass.
 tags:
  - cutting-edge
  - bleeding-edge
  - technical-exploration
 ---

-The year was 2013, I was less than one year into my first job post-college, and Google had just released [Google Glass](https://en.wikipedia.org/wiki/Google_Glass).
+The year was 2013, I was less than one year into my first post-college job, and Google had just released [Google Glass](https://en.wikipedia.org/wiki/Google_Glass).

 This was no ordinary product release -- in order to get your hands on this elusive new piece of technology, you needed